 The ATX motherboard processor sockets used by AMD and Intel CPUs

-Desktop PC processor sockets
+Desktop PC processor (CPU) sockets

 This page of this website is devoted purely to the many different types of desktop PC processor sockets used by Intel and AMD processors on ATX motherboards specifically for one or more ranges of their processors.